 - Judicial Separation

-Nullity is also an option where the Court would make a finding that a marriage never existed.
-This is an extreme option which could leave the parties without any financial redress.
+A nullity is also an option where the Court would make a finding that a marriage never existed.
+This is an extreme option that could leave the parties without any financial redress.

 Deed of Separation

 Many family disputes arising from marital breakdown may be settled amicably between spouses.

 A Deed of Separation is a document that may be drawn up and executed by the parties to a marriage, where that marriage has broken down and where the parties do not wish to have recourse to the Courts for the purpose of agreeing to the terms of the breakdown.
 A fundamental provision of every separation agreement is an agreement that the parties will live apart.